Kimserey/BlogArchive/20170510_routes_mvc.md

 # Attribute route in ASP NET Core

 Attribute route in ASP NET Core is an easy way to define URL routes for Web API projects.
-Even though it looks straight forward, there can be instance where it gets confusing because of all the options provided.
+There can be instance where it gets confusing because of all the options provided.
 Today we will see the meaning of the different options and how they affect the constructed route.
 This post will be composed by 3 parts:

 ```
 1. Route attribute